Sorting Filter Overview

 Here you can also change the Placeholder from the default to the one you need.

-The last but not the least option in the Content tab is defining the exact widget to become filtered.
+The last but not least option in the Content tab is defining the same widget to become filtered.

-Let’s go to the key setting of this widget which is located in the Content > Sorting List tab.
+Let’s go to this widget’s key setting, which is located in the Content > Sorting List tab.

 Here you can set the title for the option in the filter.
-We recommend you to point out the criteria here in order to get it easy by the customers.
+We recommend you point out the criteria here to make it easy for the customers.

 After that, you should specify the criteria to filter the items on.
-Let’s dive into each of them so that you could understand clearly which one suits a certain case.
+Let’s dive into each of them so that you can understand clearly which one suits a certain case.

 - No order (by ID) involves the option which disables any kind of sorting and can be applied if the customer needs to drop it at all.